DHJ Quick Take: The No. 1 Pick Presser

 What the Column Actually Is

-Fudd is 23.
-Bueckers is 24.
+Fudd is 23, while Bueckers is 24.
 They have both made basketball the center of everything they do in public.
 They are entitled to the same baseline professional courtesy that The Dallas Morning News has extended to every male athlete it has ever introduced in this city in my time covering basketball.

 More Wings Coverage on Dallas Hoops Journal